captn3m0/ideas/README.md

 I think using some clustering algorithms on top of word2vec should give decent results.
 Maybe GPT-3 can do this much more easily.

-## Verifiable Code Execution on AWS Lambda
+## Verifiable Code Execution on Cloud

 A common problem in the privacy world is that when a service says: we need your data, but promise we won't store it - you have to take them at their word.
 This is a common problem.
 Signal for eg, hashes your contacts, and sends them to their cloud servers to see which of your contacts are on Signal.
-They manage to do that by relying on Intel SGX, which signs the code running on AWS and the Signal app validating that signature to ensure that the code that's processing your contacts isn't doing anything nefarious.
+They manage to do that [by relying on Intel SGX](https://signal.org/blog/private-contact-discovery/), which signs the code running on AWS and the Signal app validating that signature to ensure that the code that's processing your contacts isn't doing anything nefarious.

 However, there is another trusted piece of infrastructure that can be used to achieve a slightly lower degree of trust.
 Here's how you do it: